AI Agent Index

 Pros

-• B2B SaaS-specific design fits modern revenue patterns — pricing and packaging built for usage-based models, ramping deals, and complex SaaS contracts more natively than legacy CPQ tools (Salesforce CPQ Classic) designed for transactional sales
+• B2B SaaS-specific design fits modern revenue patterns: pricing and packaging built for usage-based models, ramping deals, free periods, and complex SaaS contracts more natively than legacy CPQ tools designed for transactional sales.

 Limitations

-• Smaller installed base than Salesforce CPQ — Salesbricks has solid niche positioning but lags broader CPQ brand recognition, fewer reference customers and consulting partners than Salesforce CPQ ecosystem
+• Smaller installed base than Salesforce CPQ or DealHub: Salesbricks has solid niche positioning with over 100 customers and 22 G2 reviews at 4.8/5, but lags broader CPQ brand recognition, with fewer reference customers and consulting partners than the Salesforce CPQ ecosystem.

-• B2B SaaS focus limits non-SaaS value — companies in non-SaaS revenue models (transactional commerce, services, hardware) get less differentiation versus general-purpose CPQ tools that handle broader revenue model variety
+• B2B SaaS focus limits non-SaaS value: companies with non-SaaS revenue models (transactional commerce, services, hardware) get less differentiation versus general-purpose CPQ tools that handle broader revenue model variety.

 Trumpet